 So, if you have a bad internet connection, the media will not load quickly.
 Eventually, your Roku will get slow.

 2. Network Congestion

-When too many Roku devices are connected to the same home WiFi network, it may slow your Roku.
-That means if your internet router cannot handle too many devices or the internet service provider offers low-quality service, your Roku device will work slowly.
+When too many Roku devices are connected to the same home WiFi connection, it may slow your Roku due to network congestion.